MOST ASKED QUESTIONS WE RECEIVE.

 How do I register for camp?

 Register online.
 This is the fastest way to register and to ensure that your child gets a spot in the camp experience they want.
 THERE IS NO PROCESSING FEE added to your balance at the end.
-This is a change as of Fall 2018.
 We recognize that some tech-wary parents & grandparents prefer registering the old fashion way.
 If that’s you, call (407) 984-7390 to request a paper form.
 To register for one of our day camp experiences, get in touch with the Host Church to register.

 How do I get a username and password for My Account?